iAbhishek91/google-cloud/Physical-Architecture/01-region-zone.md

 # Physical Architecture

 Region are geographic areas consists of zones.
+At least 160 km difference between the zones.

 Zones are deployment areas of GCP within a region.
 Zones are single failure domain within a region.
+However, Zone mostly consist of multiple data center or building.
 To deploy application in HA mode, app need to be deployed on multiple zones.

 Disaster recovery plan is a plan of recovering data and services in case or entire region failure (for example: due to natural resources).